-The program is first processed through the compile-time of an existing checkpoint system [7, 8, 11, 29, 36, 45, 48] or task-based programming abstraction [16, 34, 35, 43, 46, 51].
+The program is first processed through the compile-time support an existing checkpoint system [7, 8, 11, 29, 36, 46, 49] or task-based programming abstraction [16, 34, 35, 44, 47, 52].
 Either way, at stage $\langle 2 \rangle$ the program includes state-save operations inlined in the execution flow as calls to a checkpointing subsystem or placed at task boundaries.
-These operations are meant to dump program state onto non-volatile memory prior to a power failure and to restore the program state from non-volatile memory when energy is newly available after a power failure.
+These operations are meant to dump program state onto non-volatile memory prior to a power failure and to restore the program state from non-volatile memory when energy is newly available.
 The techniques we explain next are orthogonal to how state-save operations are placed in the code.